Cool Off at the Best Outdoor Swimming Pools in Metro Detroit

 • Address: 3101 West Road, Trenton

 Come take a swim class or enjoy open swim.
-Swimming clubs available, too.
+Check out their website for upcoming dates on summer pool parties!

 Lake St. Clair Metropark Squirt Zone and Pool